Project Management Basics

 You may hear excuses or entirely reasonable arguments.
 It may or may not change your decision.
 You have to state that there is a problem directly.
 More importantly, you have to state that this problem is severe enough that you consider firing.

 I suggest you do it as directly as possible.
-Trying to show compassion, empathy or warp it into friendly tone won’t help you.
-It will send a wrong message.
+Trying to show compassion, empathy, or warp it into a friendly tone won’t help you.
+It will send the wrong message.

-After all, you got to the point where you are ready to fire this person, didn’t you?
+After all, you got to the point where you were ready to fire this person, didn’t you?

 So, do it as professionally as you can.